ibm-cloud-docs/databases-for-mysql/howto-v8-upgrade.md

 # MySQL 8 GA
 {: #mysql8-ga}

-As part of IBM's commitment to its clients, ICD is releaseing MySQL version 8 by the end of June 2022.
+As part of our commitment to offering a rich and mature cloud database portfolio, ICD is releasing MySQL version 8.

 ## MySQL 8 New Deployments
 {: #mysql8-ga-new-deployments}